azu/tsconfig-to-dual-package/README.md

 It is hard that you can support dual package with same `.js` extension.

 Off curse, you can use [tsc-multi](https://www.npmjs.com/package/tsc-multi) or [Packemon](https://packemon.dev/) to support dual packages.
-However, These are build tools and I want to use TypeScript compiler(`tsc`) directly.
+However, These are build tools.
+I want to use TypeScript compiler(`tsc`) directly.

 `tsconfig-to-dual-package` do not touch TypeScript compiler(`tsc`) process.
 It just put `package.json`(`{ "type": "module" }` or `"{ "type": "commonjs" }`) to `outDir` for each tsconfig.json after `tsc` compile source codes.